CommunityHiQ/Frends.Community.IBMMQ/README.md

 Putting messages to a queue with RFH2 headers allows only one NameValueData to be set even though there may be several when reading messages that were put by another party.
 When reading messages different sections are combined into one.

+Importing Task package packed with dotnet pack doesn't work for unknown reason, this is why nuget.exe pack and nuspec are used.

 # License

 This project is licensed under the MIT License - see the LICENSE file for details